Udayraj123/VehicleInfoOCR/Readme.md

  -->

 ## License
+This software is published under GNU GPLv3 license.
+Please disclose usage when using this source code in your software.
 	Copyright © 2019 Udayraj Deshmukh
 	Vehicle Info Live : Helps you find the details of an Indian vehicle by pointing your camera at its numberplate.
 	This is free software, and you are welcome to redistribute it under certain conditions;
 	For more details see LICENSE

-This software is published under GNU GPLv3 license.
-Please add disclosure when using this source code in your software.